iguanajuice/novpn/README.md

 1. Clone the repo
 2. Run `sudo make install`
-3. If using systemd, also run `sudo make systemd`
+3. If not using systemd, ignore proceeding steps and figure it out yourself
+4. Run `sudo make systemd`
+5. Cooka the pasta with: `sudo systemctl enable --now novpn-pasta@enp1s0` (replace `enp1s0` with the actual name of your main network interface)

 ## Usage